seven-of-eleven/designare-z390-opencore-efi/README.md

   - You _must_ grab the OC boot logs if you wish to get help!
 Refer to the [debugging section of the OpenCore docs](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) as well as the [debugging section of `config.plist` setup](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#debug) for info on how to enable logging.

 ## Changelog
+- **11 October 2021**
+  - Updated to OpenCore 0.7.4
+  - No longer need `slide=0`
+  - Removed a bunch of hacky stuff (including USB ports unlimiter)
+  - Rebuilt `config.plist` from the ground-up to remove legacy crap that has built up over time
+  - Boot times seemed to have improved
+  - Tried and faile dto use BIOS version F9j
 - **30 May 2021:**
   - Confirmed compatability with Big Sur 11.4
 - **10 April 2021:**